USA May Fire Trump, But It’s Also Told Biden: Drain the Swamp

 Democrats should emphasize and recruit politicians, of all backgrounds, who can speak to working people in ways that resonate with them.

 And Biden, if we wins, must not find his new team in binders full of lobbyists.
 However much paid lobbyists for extreme goals pursued by destructive special interests — climate-destroying fossil fuel companies, big banks and selfish private equity firms, predatory for-profit colleges, junk food purveyors, and the like — aided Biden’s winning campaign, they should be banned from entering the revolving door into a Biden administration.
-Keeping conflicted former lobbyists and consultants and executives of predatory companies off his team is important to prevent the actual corruption of policy and also to change the image of the party from one always comfortable with the establishment status quo to one truly hustling to improve the lives of middle class and struggling American families.
+There’s nothing at all wrong with bringing into the administration people with business experience; that’s a positive thing.
+But keeping conflicted former lobbyists and consultants and executives of predatory companies — businesses that have engaged in anti-worker, anti-consumer, anti-environment practices — off his team is important to prevent the actual corruption of policy and also to change the image of the party from one always comfortable with the establishment status quo to one truly hustling to improve the lives of middle class and struggling American families.

 An administration free of such corrupt influences would be better positioned to truly deliver for the people things like a growing economy, affordable health care and medicines, living wages, protections from consumer scams, clean energy jobs, civl rights, and voting rights — and undermine the false populism of Donald Trump.